Embed your typeform

 Tips!
 If you move from the Share panel before clicking Get the code, you will lose your embed settings.

-You can make your typeform background totally transparent, or opaque.
+You can make your typeform background totally transparent, or even opaque.
 Choose a value between 0% and 100%: 0% is totally opaque, and 100% is totally transparent.
 Use the slider to select your transparency

 This GIF shows three subtly different transparencies.
 Try experimenting with your site!